Automatic language translation

 You must appear to seek access orders for:

-Once access orders have been made you can apply to view the documents.
+Where access orders have been made you may then apply to view the documents or thing produced.

-Where the packet number is recorded as "electronic", you may access, view and download the documents from the online registry once the access orders are made by the Registrar.
+Where the packet number is recorded as "electronic", you may access, view and download the documents from the online registry once the access orders are made by the Registrar and recorded in the courts case management system..

 If you cannot view documents through the online registry, or a packet is recorded as "E-Filed" or the system prompts you to contact the registry, please send an email to sc.subpoena@justice.nsw.gov.au requesting a link to the documents.